-- General cargo ships are vessels designed to carry non-bulk cargoes.
+- General cargo ships are vessels designed to carry non-bulk cargo.
 The traditional ships were less than 10,000 dwt, because of extremely slow loading and off-loading.
 Since the 1960s, these vessels have been replaced by container ships because they can be loaded more rapidly and efficiently, permitting a better application of the principle of economies of scale.
-Like any other ship class, larger containerships require larger drafts, with the current largest ships requiring a draft of 15.5 meters.
+Like any other ship class, larger containerships require larger drafts, with the current largest ships requiring a draft of 16 meters.

-The distinctions in vessel types are further differentiated by the kind of services on which they are deployed.
-Bulk ships tend to operate both on a regular schedule between two ports or on a voyage basis to reflect fluctuations in the demand.
-This demand may be seasonal, as for grain transport, or niche, such as for project cargo (e.g. carrying construction material or windmills).
+The distinctions in vessel types are further differentiated by the type of services on which they are deployed.
+Bulk ships tend to operate on a regular schedule between two ports or on a voyage basis to reflect fluctuations in demand.
+This demand may be seasonal, such as for grain transport, or niche, such as for project cargo (e.g. carrying construction material or windmills).
 General cargo vessels operate on liner services, in which the vessels are deployed on a regularly scheduled service between fixed ports of call, or as tramp ships, where the vessels have no schedule and move between ports based on cargo availability.

 3. Maritime Shipping